 Credits transferred into HawCC, once posted, may not be repeated at another institution for a higher grade at HawCC.
-Only course(s) taken specifically at HawCC for credit will override the lower grade on record.
+Only course(s) taken specifically at HawCC for credit will override the lower HawCC grade on record.
+Also, transfer courses will not override posted HawCC course(s) with an exit grade of "D" or higher.

-Policies on Adding and Withdrawing from Courses
+Policies on Adding and Withdrawing from Classes